 Frequently Asked Questions

-Fiberoptic Endoscopic Evaluation of Swallowing (FEES®) is a well established technique that has revolutionized the field of dysphagia diagnostics.
-FEES® is a sensitive, accurate, portable, and safe examination that yields clinically useful information relative to swallowing physiology and swallowing safety.
-The procedure involves passing a flexible endoscope across the floor of a patient’s nasal passage into the pharynx so that the larynx, pharynx and upper esophageal opening are viewed directly from above.
-Then the patient is administered food or liquids mixed with food coloring in order to determine safe swallowing function and integrity.
-FEES® can be done at the patient’s bedside, in an office, intensive care unit or in a long-term care facility in under 20 minutes with regular food and liquids.
-Since there is absolutely no radiation administered, the studies are able to be sustained for longer time intervals, allowing the clinicians the ability to tell if a patient’s swallowing technique is impacted by fatigue.
+Fiberoptic Endoscopic Evaluation of Swallowing (FEES®) is a well established technique that has revolutionized the field of dysphagia imaging.
+It is also known as “videoendoscopic evaluation of dysphagia (VES)” and is a sensitive, accurate, portable, and safe examination that yields clinically useful information relative to swallowing physiology, efficiency, and safety.
+The tool involves passing a flexible endoscope through the patient’s nasal passage to provide a superior view of the pharynx so the larynx, pharynx, and upper esophageal opening are viewed directly from above.
+Then the patient is administered food or liquids mixed with food coloring in order to determine swallow function.
+FEES can be done at the patient’s bedside, in an office, intensive care unit, or in a long-term care facility in under 20 minutes with regular food and liquids.
+According to the American Speech, Language, and Hearing Association (ASHA), this procedure falls within the scope of practice of speech-language pathologists who receive special training.